Kahlil Gibran (sculptor): Childhood

 Gibran aspired to be an artist since he was seven.
-The third of five children, he was inspired by his namesake cousin and godfather, the poet Gibran Kahlil Gibran.
+The third of five children, he was inspired by his namesake cousin and godfather, the poet Gibran Khalil Gibran.
 Related to the author on both sides of his family, he was nurtured by his Lebanese immigrant family in Boston.
 Gibran spent hours in his father's woodworking workshop.
 From his cabinet-maker father, he learned about instrument making and helped fashion stringed instruments, including a miniature violin that he treasured all his life.

 Gibran lived in what is now Chinatown, Boston, and attended local public schools.
 As a boy, he frequented the Denison House where he occasionally would see social worker Amelia Earhart drive up in her famous yellow roadster.
 He regularly visited the local public library and enjoyed crafting exotic objects like the scimitar in Edgar Allan Poe's The Pit and the Pendulum or the guillotine from Tale of Two Cities.
 At eleven, he received Honorable Mention in a national soap-carving contest, and during his senior year at English High School, was awarded the Lawrence Prize for Art.